sultan1424/ICS344-Project/Phase3/phase3_report.md

 ## 5. Before and After Comparison

+We summarize the security posture before and after applying the defensive mechanisms:

 | Aspect | Before Defense | After Defense |
 |:---|:---|:---|
 | SSH Access | Open to any IP | Restricted to 192.168.8.166 (Kali only) |